josephsachs/minare/README.md

 ## Testing Methodology

-The framework uses JUnit 5 with Vert.x extensions and Mockito for testing entity functions and version bubbling**
+The framework uses JUnit 5 with Vert.x extensions and Mockito for unit tests.
+I'm focusing on Entity as this is where most of the complexity lives.
+We could use mocks to cover the DBAL, socket management and so on, but integration tests will do during early development.

-Artillery used for integration and performance testing
+Artillery used for integration and performance testing.

 ## Getting Started